isovector/thinking-with-types/prose/computing/5-generics.markdown

 ```

 The `KnownSymbol` stuff in `symbolVal`'s type is simply a proof that GHC knows
-what `Symbol` we're talking about; it will automatically generate the
+what `kind:Symbol` we're talking about; it will automatically generate the
 `KnownSymbol` instance for us, so it's nothing we need to worry about.

 Anyway, in JSON Schema, the boolean type `Bool` is represented via `"boolean"`.